SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 2. Transformer validation over extracted entities
 3. Return of structured JSON-compatible entity records

 The function does not perform model training, threshold tuning, evaluation, or file saving.
-These are intentionally handled outside the core inference function.

-This separation keeps the pipeline reusable across different use cases:
+Those steps are handled externally, keeping the core pipeline reusable, and preventing divergence across between research inference, large-scale generation, and deployed inference.

 | Use Case | Pipeline Behaviour |
 |----------|-------------------|